 Noelle is a Senior Consultant at Avalanche.
 Her specialties include strategic planning and marketing.
-Noelle has led economic development strategies for the Moody Foundation and Galveston Island, Roanoke Regional Partnership, City of West Palm Beach, Jonesboro Regional Chamber, Baytown-West Chambers County EDF, Hobby Area District, Greater Waco Chamber, Douglas County EDA, and Putnam County Chamber, to name a few.
+Noelle has led economic development strategies for REDI Cincinnati, the Moody Foundation and Galveston Island, Roanoke Regional Partnership, City of West Palm Beach, Jonesboro Regional Chamber, Central SC Alliance, Baytown-West Chambers County EDF, Hobby Area District, Greater Waco Chamber, Douglas County EDA, and Putnam County Chamber, to name a few.
 She has developed marketing and branding strategies for the Indy Chamber, Greater Houston Partnership, Research Valley Partnership, and Charlotte Regional Partnership.
-Noelle has also led talent alignment strategies for the Greensboro Chamber of Commerce/Piedmont Triad Partnership and Greater Columbus Georgia Chamber as well as organizational strategies for the New River Valley Economic Development Alliance and Trinity River Authority.
+Noelle has also led talent alignment strategies for the Tupelo Community Development Foundation, Greensboro Chamber of Commerce/Piedmont Triad Partnership, and Greater Columbus Georgia Chamber as well as organizational strategies for the New River Valley Economic Development Alliance and Trinity River Authority.

 Prior to joining Avalanche, Noelle was an Executive Team Leader at Target.
 Her additional experience includes developing marketing strategies and leading program launches as the Program Assistant for the University of Florida CPR & First Aid Training Center.
 Prior to that, Noelle interned at Centa Business Services in London, where she helped execute marketing initiatives and develop presentations for business startup seminars.

 Noelle currently serves on the Board of Directors at the Institute for Diversity and Civic Life.
-She is a graduate of Leadership Austin’s Emerge program and Mission Capital’s Board Essentials program.
+She is currently participating in Leadership Austin Essential and is a graduate of Leadership Austin’s Emerge program and Mission Capital’s Board Essentials program.
 Noelle holds a M.A. in International Business and a B.S. in Business Administration from the University of Florida.

 Ann Collett is a strategist, marketer, communicator, and economic developer.
 At Avalanche, Ann has led an internal marketing strategy for the Lowcountry Economic Alliance and a best practice study for the Greater Oklahoma City Chamber, and has worked on a marketing and branding strategy for the Research Valley Partnership, a strategy refresh for the Greater Waco Chamber, and a marketing data project for Ameren.
 She is currently working on a data strategy for Tennessee Valley Authority, and is focused on Headlight Data business development.